 The students will face a three part competition:

 Design Challenge - students will face a new brief and they will need to design and build a model to meet the specification set

 Presentation - reflecting on the workshop in school, students have been asked to prepare a five minute presentation for a panel of judges.
 During the day each team will present their report / work.
 Judges are looking at how well the team worked, how they used their communication skills, how they solved the problems and the costings for their design, including any wastage.

 The Finals - students will use the machines created in school to compete against the other schools to find the best design, and the Junior Engineer Champion.

-In previous years we have seen students being further inspired by guest visitors and judges -including the Red Arrows Engineers (The Blues), Al Worden (Apollo 15 Command Module Pilot) and Gavin Williamson (Secretary of State for Defence).
-We wait to see who may drop in this year!
-Hope to see you during the day.
+In previous years we have seen students being further inspired by guest visitors and judges - including the Red Arrows Engineers (The Blues), Al Worden (Apollo 15 Command Module Pilot) and Gavin Williamson (Secretary of State for Defence).
+We wait to see who may drop in this year and we hope to see you during the day!